 Among overweight adults (BMI of 25 or more), the European Health Interview Survey (EHIS) separately identifies those who are obese (BMI of 30 or more) from those who are overweight but not obese (i.e. pre-obese with BMI of at least 25 but less than 30).
-The data suggest that, among women at ages 18 to 44 in Slovenia, there are social gradients in both obesity and pre-obesity.
+Among women at ages 18 to 44 in Luxembourg, the data suggest a clear social gradient in obesity by level of educational attainment and a shallower gradient in pre-obesity.

-Women overweight at ages 18-44 by educational attainment level, 2014
+Women overweight at ages 18-44 by level of educational attainment, 2014